dmbarbour/glas/docs/GlasNamespaces.md

 Multimethods let users describe specialized implementations of generic operations across multiple modules, heuristically integrating them.
 A soft constraint-logic program might declare assumptions and preferences across multiple modules, then solve constraints holistically.
 Notebook applications should build a table of contents across multiple modules and robustly route proposed updates to their sources.
 Implementing these patterns manually is awkward and error-prone.
 Instead, I propose to push this to front-end compilers and libraries shared between them.

-As a simple convention, we reserve '@\*' names for compiler-supported dataflow between modules and their clients.
+As a simple convention, we could reserve '$\*' names for compiler-supported dataflow between modules and their clients.
 Compilers can implement ad hoc, fine-grained dataflows through the namespace.
 In contrast, '%env.\*' is controlled by the user and supports only one dataflow pattern.
 The glas executable does not need to be aware of specific compiler dataflow patterns except insofar as they are embedded into built-in front-end compilers.

-In some cases, dataflow computations require closure via specialized processing at the root source.
-Ideally, this is separate from the source code, such that we can compile any module as a root or further compose it.
-This can be supported by letting 'ns.read(env:"@")' return a set of flags (as a dict) describing compiler dataflows closed by the client.

 A relevant concern with compiler dataflow is that it easily interferes with lazy loading.
 This is unavoidable, given we are integrating content orthogonally to loading modules.
 This can be mitigated by syntactic support for scoping and translating dataflows, and avoiding automation of dataflow where it confuses most users.